jhurley684/02_Visual_Basic_Scripting-Wall_St_Data/README.md

 Bonus
 ======================================================
-I was also able to complete the Bonus work of providing "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+Provide the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 Each area footed out correctly.

 My script ran successfully on every page.
 In order for it to work on every page, I had to create a process to solve a divide by 0 problem presented by some of the data